Isenberg School of Management: History

 Business courses were first offered at the Massachusetts Agricultural College in the early years of the 20th century, expanding rapidly during the 1930s and 1940s in response to student demand.
 The college's board of trustees established the School of Business Administration in 1947, and within seven years, it was conferring graduate degrees, including doctorates after 1967.
-The school was accredited at the undergraduate level by the Association to Advance Collegiate Schools of Business in May 1958, and in March 1959, the board of trustees authorized the establishment of four academic departments within the school: Accounting, General Business and Finance, Management, and Marketing.
-In September 1967, a program leading to the degree of PhD in Business Administration was introduced.

 In 1964, the school moved to its current building in the heart of the UMass Amherst campus.
 In 1983, the School of Business Administration changed its name to School of Management.
 In 1998 the Isenberg School of Management was named after Eugene Isenberg, the chairman and CEO of Nabors Industries, which at the time was a world leader in gas and petroleum drilling.

-Isenberg's gift was the largest contribution from an individual in UMass Amherst's history, and facilitated the school's campaign to build its 42,000-square-foot Harold Alfond Management Center addition, and established several endowed chairs for the campus.
+McCormack Department of Sport Management

+In 2010, the department of sports studies was renamed as the McCormack Department of Sport Management after Mark McCormack, founder and CEO of IMG.
+The McCormack family gifted $1.5 million to endow educational initiatives including the Executive-in-Residence program and an international travel and exchange program.

+Marriott Center for Hospitality Management

+In 2007, 200 seat Marriott dining $6.3 million facility named in honor of J. Willard Marriott and Alice Marriott was opened at University Campus Center.
+The facility has two state-of-the-art commercial production and demonstration kitchen-classrooms for Hospitality & Tourism Management students.